-3.14.1.
-The HR Delivery Coordinator will:

-- oversee administrative arrangements for all disciplinary cases - provide administrative support at all stages of the disciplinary process - monitor and record all disciplinary cases - maintain a record of continual delaying of time limits by all parties - make sure hearings are arranged with the timescales as set out in the Scheme of Delegation and monitor compliance through relevant KPIs - arrange post case review meetings for all disciplinary cases for the HR Case Manager and invite relevant participants, including trade union representatives - provide quarterly and annual statistical reports for them Hear of HR and relevant Delivery Group - maintain a list of trained Investigating Officers and Presiding Officers and liaise with an HR Case Manager to ensure continual training is arranged - arrange bi-annual meetings for the Head of HR, Managers and Trade Union representatives to discuss and review organisational learning and improvement.
+- 3.15.1.
+The Employee Relations Coordinator will: - oversee administrative arrangements for all disciplinary cases - provide administrative support at all stages of the disciplinary process - monitor and record all disciplinary cases - maintain a record of continual delaying of time limits by all parties - make sure hearings are arranged with the timescales as set out in the Scheme of Delegation and monitor compliance through relevant KPIs - arrange post case review meetings for all disciplinary cases for the HR Case Manager and invite relevant participants, including trades union representatives - provide quarterly and annual statistical reports for the Head of HR and relevant Delivery Group - maintain a competency framework with a list of trained Investigating Officers and Presiding Officers and liaise with an HR Case Manager to ensure ongoing training and development opportunities are arranged - arrange bi-annual meetings for the Head of HR, Managers and Trades Union representatives to discuss and review organisational learning and improvement.

-3.15.
+3.16.
 Responsibilities for HR Business Partners

-3.15.1.
-HR Business Partners will:

-provide support to the HR Case Manager or Investigating Officer as directed by the HR Case Manager to support an investigation in their respective operational area/corporate department(s)

-- attend investigation meetings (if required by the Investigating Officer) to provide advice and support - provide HR support to a Presiding Officer at Stage 1 or Stage 2 Disciplinary hearings and appeals - liaise with a line manager to decide whether an individual maybe accompanied by a Trade Union official or a current member of DWFRS at an informal stage meeting (usually conducted on a one to one basis) - liaise and advise individuals who make requests to be accompanied in disciplinary proceedings (including the appeal meeting process) by a person or persons acting in a professional capacity, for example a solicitor - ensure that the HR Delivery Coordinator is updated at all times to ensure case management and files are up to date - provide structured training (including refresher training) to Managers and Investigating Officers as required on all aspects of the disciplinary process.
+- 3.16.1.
+HR Business Partners will: - provide support to the HR Case Manager or Investigating Officer as directed by the HR Case Manager to support an investigation in their respective operational area/corporate department(s) - attend investigation meetings (if required by the Investigating Officer) to provide advice and support - provide HR support to a Presiding Officer at Stage 1 or Stage 2 Disciplinary hearings and appeals - liaise with a line manager to decide whether an individual may be accompanied by a Trades Union official or a current member of DWFRS at an informal stage meeting (usually conducted on a one-to-one basis) - liaise and advise individuals who make requests to be accompanied in disciplinary proceedings (including the appeal meeting process) by a person or persons acting in a professional capacity, for example a solicitor - ensure that the Employee Relations Coordinator is updated at all times to ensure case management and files are up to date - provide structured training (including refresher training) to Managers and Investigating Officers as required on all aspects of the disciplinary process.